microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 Errors and warnings:

-- `editorError.foreground`: Foreground color of error squigglies in the editor.
+- `editorError.foreground`: Foreground color of error squiggles in the editor.
-- `editorError.border`: Border color of error squigglies in the editor.
+- `editorError.border`: Border color of error squiggles in the editor.
-- `editorWarning.foreground`: Foreground color of warning squigglies in the editor.
+- `editorWarning.foreground`: Foreground color of warning squiggles in the editor.
-- `editorWarning.border`: Border color of warning squigglies in the editor.
+- `editorWarning.border`: Border color of warning squiggles in the editor.
-- `editorInfo.foreground`: Foreground color of info squigglies in the editor.
+- `editorInfo.foreground`: Foreground color of info squiggles in the editor.
-- `editorInfo.border`: Border color of info squigglies in the editor.
+- `editorInfo.border`: Border color of info squiggles in the editor.

 The gutter contains the glyph margins and the line numbers: